openjs-foundation/standards/MEMBER_EXPECTATIONS.md

 It is understood that representatives may form opinions based on the needs of their employers' or their personal projects.
 While representing the Standards Working Group, however, they should decide/discuss/promote based on the interest of the Standards Working Group.

 If there is a conflict (due to personal or company specific projects), then the representative should be explicit about the hat they are wearing while deciding/discussing/promoting the project.

 Since many members are often a part of one or more projects in the foundation, feel free to discuss it with the members if there is a potential conflict while representing.
 The representative can raise an issue and discuss them during the Standards Working Group meeting.

+If the representative or any member of Standards Working Group feels there will be a controversial topic, they can call for a `pre-meeting` to discuss it with the other members of the Working Group.
+Our representatives should always need to focus on representing the foundation and the consensus/expectations that we’ve built to those organizations (if they are representing OpenJS Foundation).

 If a representative has an objection or dissent they should express it as early as possible to ensure there is ample time to discuss and reach consensus before representing Standards Working Group.